UBC-MDS/colourpickr/README.md

 ## License

 `colourpickr` was created by Shaun Hutchinson, Arjun Radhakrishnan, Alex Taciuk, and Lauren Zung.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the GPLv3 license.